Generic Name: ciprofloxacin hydrochloride

 Tell your healthcare provider about any side effect that bothers you, or that does not go away.

-These are not all the possible side effects of Ciprofloxacin Tablets.
+These are not all the possible side effects of ciprofloxacin.
 For more information, ask your healthcare provider or pharmacist.

-Keep Ciprofloxacin Tablets and all medicines out of the reach of children.
+Keep ciprofloxacin and all medicines out of the reach of children.

-General Information about the safe and effective use of Ciprofloxacin Tablets.
+General Information about the safe and effective use of ciprofloxacin.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Ciprofloxacin Tablets for a condition for which it is not prescribed.
-Do not give Ciprofloxacin Tablets to other people, even if they have the same symptoms that you have.
-They may harm them.
+Do not use ciprofloxacin for a condition for which it is not prescribed.
+Do not give ciprofloxacin to other people, even if they have the same symptoms that you have.
+It may harm them.

-This Medication Guide summarizes the most important information about Ciprofloxacin Tablets.
-If you would like more information about Ciprofloxacin Tablets, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about Ciprofloxacin Tablets that is written for healthcare professionals.
+This Medication Guide summarizes the most important information about ciprofloxacin.
+If you would like more information about ciprofloxacin, talk with your healthcare provider.
+You can ask your healthcare provider or pharmacist for information about ciprofloxacin that is written for healthcare professionals.

-Inactive ingredients: colloidal silicon dioxide, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, sodium starch glycolate, and titanium dioxide.
+- Inactive ingredients: colloidal silicon dioxide, crospovidone, hypromellose, magnesium stearate, polyethylene glycol, and titanium dioxide.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.

-PACKAGE LABEL-PRINCIPAL DISPLAY PANEL - 250 mg (30 Tablet Bottle)
+PRINCIPAL DISPLAY PANEL - 250 mg BOTTLE LABEL

-PACKAGE LABEL-PRINCIPAL DISPLAY PANEL - 500 mg (30 Tablet Bottle)
+PRINCIPAL DISPLAY PANEL - 500 mg BOTTLE LABEL

 ciprofloxacin hydrochloride tablet, film coated